-Keyword search volume is a valuable metric in search engine optimization (SEO).
-It refers to the number of times a specific keyword is searched for in a specific time frame.
+Keyword search volume refers to the average number of times a keyword is searched for within a particular time frame.

 What Is Keyword Search Volume?

-Professional SEO marketers will look at keyword search volume averages over predefined periods to determine just how popular—and competitive—a keyword is.
-This information then guides their strategy regarding what keywords are most likely to garner interest and drive traffic.
+You can look at keyword volume to determine how popular—and competitive—a keyword is.
+Which can then guide you to target the keywords most likely to garner interest and drive traffic.

 How Do Keywords Work?

-Keywords help Googlebot and other search engine crawlers determine what a webpage is about.
+Keywords can help search engines determine what a webpage’s content is about.

-The bots can then correctly index the page in the search engine database.
-So when a user types in a keyword, the search engine includes the webpage in the user’s search engine results pages (SERPs).
+So, when a user searches for a related keyword, the search engine (hopefully) includes the webpage in the search engine results page (SERP) for that query.

-Incorporating relevant keywords are a critical element of on-page SEO.
+Incorporating relevant keywords is a critical element of on-page SEO.

-However, keep in mind that you can't just add a few keywords onto a page and expect it to rank—you need to provide high-quality useful content about your chosen keywords.
+However, you can't just add keywords to a page and expect it to rank.
+You need to provide high-quality, useful, relevant content that includes your chosen keywords.

 What Is a Good Keyword Search Volume?

-The simplest answer is to aim for a minimum volume of 100–1,000 searches per month.
-However, we’ll go over some factors below to help you determine if a keyword is a good choice for you.
+We’ll go over some of those factors below to help you determine if a keyword is a good choice for you.

-- Keyword search volume may vary depending on the industry
+- Keyword search volume can vary dramatically by industry and subject matter

-- Using rarely searched keywords means people may not find your content
+- Targeting keywords with no or very low search volume means people may not find your content in search engines

-- Using keywords with an extremely high search volume means you could be stuck competing with larger sites
+- Targeting only keywords with an extremely high search volume could leave you competing with larger, more established sites

-Unless you generate a lot of traffic to your site—thousands or millions of visitors a month—it may not be in the best interest to go after keywords with search volumes of 100,000 to 1 million.
+Unless you generate a lot of traffic to your site (tens of thousands or millions a month), it may not be in your best interest to target keywords with high search volumes of 100,000 to 1 million.

 Seasonal and Evergreen Keywords

-Keyword search volume may be steady or seasonal.
+Keyword search volume can be steady or seasonal.

 How Do You Find Keywords?

-When selecting effective keywords, it’s critical to consider the intent—also called keyword intent or search intent.
-What does a person hope to find when they input a specific set of words into a search engine?
+What does a person hope to find when they type this query into a search engine?

-Meeting user intent is critical to ranking well in the SERPs.
-Say you have a website dedicated to the best restaurants in Greensboro, North Carolina.
+For example, let’s say you have a website dedicated to reviewing the best restaurants in Greensboro, North Carolina.

-Here are some of the best keyword research tools that can help you find search terms, with a brief primer on how to use each one:
+Here are some of the best keyword research tools with a brief explanation of how to use them:

 - Semrush Keyword Magic Tool